National Aquarium (Baltimore): Australia: Wild Extremes (Glass Pavilion)

 Like the Upland Tropical Rain Forest exhibit, this exhibit is structured like a large walk-in aviary, and allows many of the flying animals to roam freely throughout the exhibit.
 The exhibit represents a river gorge in Australia, and contains many pools in which Australian aquatic life can be found.
 It is designed to show the wild extremes faced by this particular part of Australia: fire, drought and flood.
-Guests can see more than 1,800 individual native animals including freshwater crocodiles, turtles, free-flying birds, snakes, lizards, and flying foxes.
+Guests can see more than 1,800 individual native animals including freshwater crocodiles, turtles, free-flying birds, snakes, and lizards.

 The Aquarium completed the renovation and a multimillion-dollar expansion on December 16, 2005; the expanded portion is 64500 ft2.
 The exterior of the expansion features an interactive area designed to teach visitors about bayscaping, bird-box building, the National Aquarium's nationally recognized Marine Animal Rescue Program, water quality testing, marine debris issues and wetland restoration.

 Inside the expanded portion of the Aquarium, directly in the main entrance, is a 35 ft waterfall that was modeled from an actual waterfall in a Maryland state park.
 The prominent display is also visible from outside the Aquarium.
 Also inside the expanded portion is a recreation of an Australian habitat.
 The Umbrawarra Gorge of Australia is carefully depicted inside the upper portion of the expanded building, and the exhibit depicts lands of fire, drought, and flood.
 Aboriginal artwork, based on actual work discovered in Australia, is also found in the gorge exhibit.
 These images depict aboriginal interpretations of the land that they live on.